tractr/traxion/libs/terraform/service/postgres/README.md

 This service also provide a backup system based on image `tractr/postgres-backup` which is based on `blacklabelops/volumerize`.
 This last one is able to store backups on many providers.
-By default, this service stores the backups on a persistent container Volume, i.e. on AWS EFS.
+By default, this service stores the backups on a persistent container Volume, i.e. on AWS EFS using the VolumeComponent.
+This EFS is also backup by AWS by using the `Automatic backup` option.

 You may want to store backups on another providers.
 See the [Volumerize documentation](https://github.com/blacklabelops/volumerize) for more examples.